-Honoring the first residents of the land of our communities
+Honoring and learning about the first residents of the land of our communities

 CoDE believes that acknowledging and honoring the first stewards and residents of the land on which our communities now exist is important.
 Land is sacred.
 It allows us as humans to live, thrive and connect with each other.
 It shapes our identity.
 Honoring the indigenous people who came before us is one step to understanding the true history of our communities (the towns did not begin the date they were incorporated) and the debt we owe to members of the First Nation.
 It is also a pathway to forging a deeper relationship with members and descendants of the tribes that first lived in the communities we now call home.

 Hebron was formerly territory of Mohegan and Wangunk tribes.